 He struck first and vilified them, unrelentingly, and yet when he boldly tells untruths or covers up or simply blunders his way around a job he has no business undertaking and no qualifications or stamina with which to undergo its daily rigors…there is no accountability.

 Fortunately, thus far, there has not been a tragedy.
 But this much incompetence at the helm makes one inevitable.
-When the economy crashes and when we are attacked either by terrorists or, in growing likelihood, former allies, blood will specifically be on his hands and yet he is already cheerleading an act of war as justification for wanting to rid our country of checks and balances, starting with the judicial branch of government.
+When we are attacked or attack, blood will specifically be on his hands.
+And yet he is already cheerleading an act of war as justification for wanting to rid our country of checks and balances, starting with the judicial branch of government.

 As long as these deferential media outlets view one another as competition, not working together across agencies and platforms to release accurate and consequential information all the way down to refusing to let individual reporters be bullied or ridiculed by Trump, Sean Spicer or Kellyanne Conway into submission — then they have already lost.
 We have already lost.